-The Open University of Tanzania has established a Directorate of Examination Syndicate (DES) responsible for overseeing quality and securitymanagement of University examinations including compilation of exam papers, printing, distribution, invigilation, and issuing of transcripts and certificates.
+The Open University of Tanzania has established a Directorate of Teaching, Learning and Examination Services (DTLES) responsible for overseeingteaching, learning and quality and security management of University examinations including compilation of exam papers, printing, distribution, invigilation, and issuing of transcripts and certificates.
 Departments in the Faculties/Institutes are responsible for preparation, setting and moderation of exam questions, marking and recording of student marks in the record sheets.
-The teaching departments are also responsible for compilation of student records which will be submitted to the faculty board, undergraduate and postgraduate studies committee, and Senate for approval process before submitted to DES for permanent storage in the Academic Records Management Information System (ARMIS).
+The teaching departments are also responsible for compilation of student records which will be submitted to the faculty board, undergraduate and postgraduate studies committee, and Senate for approval process before submitted to DTLES for permanent storage in the Academic Records Management Information System (ARMIS).

-5 Dates of Examinations
+5.0 Dates of Examinations